-These paving bricks are unlike any others we have reclaimed.
+These used brick pavers are unlike any others we have reclaimed.
 They come from Indiana streets laid more than 100 years ago, and feature versatile shades of tan with dark iron spots that will harmonize with any building color.

-Some came from Europe as ship's ballast; others were quarried locally.
+Some came from Europe as ship’s ballast; others were quarried locally.
 Then they were incorporated into the streets of some of our most historic cities, 150 to 200 years ago.
-Now they're ready to build your own Old World driveway.
+Now these antique paving materials are ready to build your own Old World driveway.